willbush/blog/content/blog/impermanent-nixos.md

   rm 1
 ```

-This will print out something like this the following.
+This will print out something like the following.
 Note the `Start`.

 ```
 Model: Virtio Block Device (virtblk)